December 2, 2021

 Depending on the size of your business, these markets could be where you’ll find your next hundred, thousand, or even million new customers.

 Don’t make it too complex.
 Focus on the top 3-5 countries driving the highest AOV and conversion rate and concentrate your efforts there.
 For example, for US-based companies, that’s usually Canada, Australia, and the UK.
-Ship to all 200+ countries but optimize for those markets driving the highest margins (including your marketing spend and CAC (Customer Acquisition Cost)).
+Ship to all 200+ countries and territories but optimize for those markets driving the highest margins (including your marketing spend and CAC (Customer Acquisition Cost)).

 This isn’t something you need to do every day or even every week, but at least once or twice a month, you should be looking at this data to see trends and report on growth.
 Once you feel confident in how the first 3-5 markets are optimized, move on to the next 3-5 countries and optimize again.
 Test and refine.